Benefits of No Claim Bonus in car insurance

 You get NCB protector as an add-on cover on a comprehensive car insurance or standalone own damage car insurance policy.
 This add-on cover retains the NCB value even if you have made claims in a policy year.

 How to transfer NCB to a new car insurance policy?

 The process of transferring an NCB to a new car insurance policy is simple.
-However, the procedure tends to differ if an individual wishes to opt for a transfer online, offline or through an agent.
+You can transfer the No Claim Bonus in three ways: online, offline or through an agent.

-In case a policyholder wants to opt for an NCB transfer online, he/she will need to inform the new insurance provider about the exact NCB, name of the former motor insurance company and last policy number.
-Following this, the new provider will transfer the NCB to the current insurance plan.
+For transferring the No Claim Bonus online, you need to inform the new insurance provider.
+Provide details like the exact NCB, the former motor insurance company’s name, and the last policy number.
+The new insurance provider will transfer the No Claim Bonus to the new insurance plan.

-Step 1: Get in touch with the former motor insurance company.
+Step 1: Contact the former motor insurance company.

 Step 2: Make an NCB transfer request and produce all necessary documents.

-Step 3: Following this, the company will provide an NCB certificate.
+Step 3: Following this, the company will provide a No Claim Bonus certificate.